philippinespire/REUs/2022_REU/Allison/README.md

 	Completed step 2 of Aur PSMC.
 	Step 3 of Aur PSMC failed.
-	Re-did steo 2 of Aur PSMC.
+	Re-did step 2 of Aur PSMC.

+	Worked on step 2 of Hmi PSMC

 07/29/2022

 	Completed steps 2-6 of Cha PSMC